JDDoesDev/presentations/osmi.md

 Note:
 - As I mentioned, I have mental illness
 - I suffered in silence
   - For a very long time I was in denial.
+I was afraid that admitting I had an illness would make it real
-    - Guilty of the stigma.
-    - i thought mental illness meant someone was damaged or defective and i didn't want to be either
+  - Also victim of the stigma.  i thought mental illness meant someone was just not right and i didn't want to be not right
+- Perfect health until doctor tells you otherwise
-- I worried that if I told people how i felt, they'd leave me
+- I worried that if I told people they'll treat me differently
+- Social distancing: In particular, when people feel that an individual with mental illness is dangerous, that results in fear and increased social distance.
+Leads to increased anxiety and isolation in the individual.

-fragment - Something that I often need to tell myself.
-Not defective or damaged, I have a disease.
-It's a disorder, not a decision.
+fragment - Something that I often need to tell myself

 <!--s-->
 <!-- .slide: data-background-color="#675b53" -->